 Web apps, in turn, can be built using content management systems and web application builders even without much technical expertise.

-When it comes to developing embedded applications, their MVP costs tend to be higher as the total cost of developing such an app is additionally affected by the cost of hardware and firmware, as well as more complex customization and integration.
+When it comes to developing embedded applications, their MVP costs tend to be higher, as the total cost of developing such an app is additionally affected by the cost of hardware and firmware, as well as more complex customization and integration.
+The same applies to custom electronics product design.

 Factor 4: Technologies applied